YordanGeorgiev/qto/doc/md/issue-tracker-user-stories.md

 ### 1.3.
 Track issues history
 As an issues-manager
-In order to keep track on what and when was planned
-I wanto to be able to keep track on daily basis what was planned on a project daily, weekly, monthly, yearly and decadally issues.
+In order to keep track on what and when was planned on daily basis I wanto to be able to keep track what was planned on a project term  - day,week,month,year,quinquennial or decade